denizOgut/Software-Notes/OCP Oracle® Certified Professional Java SE 17 Developer Study Guide Exam 1Z0-829 Notes.md

 **My Answer: A, B
 Correct Answer: B,D**

+**Iguana does not compile, as it declares a static field with the same name as an instance field. ==Records are implicitly final and cannot be marked abstract==, which is why Gecko compiles and Chameleon does not**

 ---

 2. Which of the following statements can be inserted in the blank line so that the code will compile